 2. Plan Ahead

-Set aside specific days for shopping, baking, visiting friends and other activities.
+Set aside specific days for shopping, baking, visiting a friend or two, and other activities.
 Planning will help prevent last-minute scrambling.

 3. Stick to a Budget